erautenberg/dnd_raneto/content/character-races/human.md

 >
 > **Dwarves.** “They’re stout folk, stalwart friends, and true to their word.
 Their greed for gold is their downfall, though.”
 >
-> **Elves.** “ It’s best not to wander into elven woods.
+> **Elves.** “It’s best not to wander into elven woods.
 They don't like intruders, and you’ ll as likely be bewitched as peppered with arrows.
 Still, if an elf can get past that damned racial pride and actually treat you like an equal, you can learn a lot from them.”
 >
 > **Halflings.** "It’s hard to beat a meal in a halfling home, as long as you don’t crack your head on the ceiling—good food and good stories in front of a nice, warm fire.
 If halflings had a shred of ambition, they might really amount to something.”